Indian Defence: History

-The term "Indian Defence" was popularized by Savielly Tartakower in the early 1920s.
+The term "Indian Defence" was popularised by Savielly Tartakower in the early 1920s.
 In his 1924 book Die hypermoderne Schachpartie, Tartakower classifies the Indian Defences under the broad headings "Old Indian" (...d6 and eventual ...g6) and "Neo-Indian" (...e6 and eventual ...b6).
 Under the heading "Old Indian", he considers the openings now known as the King's Indian and Grünfeld Defences.
-He also proposes the names "Proto-Indian" for 1.d4 d6, "Pseudo-Indian" for 1.d4 c5, "Semi-Indian" for 1.d4 Nf6 2.Nc3 and "Three Quarter Indian" for 1.d4 Nf6 2.Nd2, none of which came into wider use.
+He also proposes the names "Proto-Indian" for 1.d4 d6, "Pseudo-Indian" for 1.d4 c5, "Semi-Indian" for 1.d4 Nf6 2.Nc3, and "Three Quarter Indian" for 1.d4 Nf6 2.Nd2, none of which came into wider use.

-The modern names "King's Indian Defence", "Queen's Indian Defence", "Old Indian Defence" and "King's Indian Attack" were attributed by Richard Reti to Hans Kmoch, though Réti himself did not approve of these terms.
+The modern names "King's Indian Defence", "Queen's Indian Defence", "Old Indian Defence", and "King's Indian Attack" were attributed by Richard Réti to Hans Kmoch, though Réti himself did not approve of these terms.
 Réti also attributed to Kmoch the terms "All Indian Defence" (where Black fianchettoes both bishops after 1.d4 Nf6) and "Queen's Indian Attack" (where White opens 1.Nf3 and 2.b3) but these did not come into general use.